xswitch/odin_weather/README.md

 check length of array and subtract 23 with it.(23-array.length) Slice next day array from 0 to result

+join today and tomorrow instead of just today when getting hourly. use current date.getHour() and skip anything with an index lower than current hour in array if current hour + index > 24 subtract 24 from text instead of showing 25:00

 Make days clickable, to get more info
 Could do the same with every hour of current day.